Feiquanl/2x2madnessapp/src/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# Tests the App
+# Test the App

 Pleae run:

 % npm install canvas

 To see the percentage of coverage you can run :
-% npm test -- --coverage`
+% npm test -- --coverage
 Sometimes, you maybe need to run:
-% npm test --coverage --watchAll=false`
+% npm test --coverage --watchAll=false
 % ($env:CI = "true") -and (npm test)
 \
 \